Digital-Physics/game-of-life-pattern-RL-gym/README.md

    - Agent action executed
 3. **Termination**: After 10 steps, final reward computed based on pattern match

 ## Generating Achievable Target Patterns

-By default, the environment samples from patterns in `target_patterns.json`.
-To generate new patterns that are provably achievable within N steps:
+By default, the environment initialization samples from patterns in `target_patterns.json`.
+To generate new patterns that are provably achievable within N steps run the code below.
+The current json file contains all 752 patterns achievable in 4 action steps, and the code below, which will take 21^2 times longer to run, will generate a json file that has all unique patterns achievable in 6 steps (starting from a blank Game of Life grid):

 ```bash
 python generate_target_patterns.py --num-steps 6
 ```

-This creates/updates `target_patterns.json`, which the environment uses for sampling targets.

 ## Command Line Reference